flaptor/hist4j/README.md

 Introduction
 ============
-Hist4J is a simple high-performace value aggregator that allows you to query it for accumulated percentiles.
+Hist4J is a simple high-performace value aggregator that accepts large datasets with any distribution or range and provides several statistical functions, using a very small memory footprint and requiring no pre- or post-processing.

-The gist of it is allowing you to store a very large list of mesures (several **millions**) in a **memory limited** structure, and then query for particular percentiles.
+Hist4j has the following features:

+ - It adapts to any data distribution, keeping a more or less constant resolution throughout the data range by increasing the resolution where the data is more dense.
+ - It can process large amounts of data with a very small memory footprint.
+ - It doesn't need pre- or post-processing to deliver statistics about the data seen so far.

+The following statistics are currently available:

+ - The cumulative density function for a given data point.
+ - The data point that splits the data set at a given percentile.

 Installation
 ============